Event / Party / Paris Olympics

 Festival Marvellous Island - Beach Stage

-Paris vibrates all summer long to the beat of festivals!
-Concerts in parks, DJ sets on the quays, pop-up stages in unusual venues...
+Summer rocks in Paris with music festivals!
+Concerts in parks, DJ sets on the quaysides, pop-up stages in unusual venues...

 The capital is transformed into a musical playground for all tastes.
 Don't miss the festive and eclectic events that bring the city to life throughout the season.